-- 22. The Petitioner, Monika Bielecki, resides in Kelowna, British Columbia.
+- 24. The Petitioner, Monika Bielecki, resides in Kelowna, British Columbia.
 Ms. Bielecki is an Employee Health and Wellness Advisor with BC Interior Health.
-She held this position from October 2015. - 23.
+She held this position from October 2015. - 25.
 Ms. Bielecki holds Bachelor of Arts degree in Psychology.
 She is also qualified as a Certified Vocational Rehabilitation Professional.
-She has extensive experience, since 2001, in claims adjudication, rehabilitation services, disability management, and workplace accommodation process. - 24.
+She has extensive experience, since 2001, in claims adjudication, rehabilitation services, disability management, and workplace accommodation process. - 26.
 In her role as an Employee Health and Wellness Advisor with Interior Health, Ms. Bielecki worked remotely from February 10, 2016.
 Since that day, she did not have a designated workspace in any of the Interior Health sites and has worked entirely from home via phone and email up to the time of termination of employment.
-A Flexible Work Location Participation Agreement and Safety Checklist was formally signed by Ms. Bielecki's manager on September 30, 2019. - 25.
+A Flexible Work Location Participation Agreement and Safety Checklist was formally signed by Ms. Bielecki's manager on September 30, 2019. - 27.
 Between 2016 and 2019, Ms. Bielecki attended the occasional team meeting in the office, but as members of their team were from various cities in the Interior Health region, there always was an option to attend by teleconference and some of Ms. Bielecki's teammates did so.
-As the pandemic began, they started using Zoom meetings and in-person meetings were not organized by her department. - 26.
-Ms. Bielecki was terminated by her employer due to her refusal to take a Covid-19 vaccine. - 27.
+As the pandemic began, they started using

+- Zoom meetings and in-person meetings were not organized by her department. - 28.
+Ms. Bielecki was terminated by her employer due to her refusal to take a Covid-19 vaccine. - 29.
 Ms. Bielecki objects to taking the Covid-19 vaccine on the basis of conscience.
 She states that acceptance of any medical intervention is her personal choice, based on her health status and risk factors.
-She objects to state coercion that overrides her personal autonomy, especially where recent studies show the vaccine is ineffective at stopping infection or transmission, and where the vaccine is known to have serious adverse reactions.
+She objects to state coercion that overrides her personal autonomy, especially where recent studies show the vaccine is ineffective at stopping infection or transmission, and where the vaccine is known to have serious adverse reactions. - 30.
+Ms. Bielecki objects to taking the vaccine mandated in the October 5, 2023 orders and requests accommodation through the opportunity to mask and rapid test if entering a patient care area.